octa7th/array-disk/README.md

     * Fix bugs data loss if file is not empty
 * 0.6.0 :
     * Create new method sort
+* 0.7.0 :
+    * Create new method slice

 ## License
 ### The MIT License (MIT)